 Background: Briefly present the rationale behind the proposed service, emphasizing the critical barriers to current service delivery that will be addressed.
 Identify the evidence-based service to be implemented for the priority population.
+Describe the race, ethnicity, age, and other defining characteristics of the population to be served.

-If evidence-based strategies have not been implemented or tested for the specific population or service setting proposed, provide evidence that the proposed service is appropriate for the population and has a high likelihood of success.
+If evidence-based strategies have not been implemented or tested for the specific population or service setting proposed, provide evidence-that the proposed service is appropriate for the population and has a high likelihood of success.
 Baseline data for the target population and target service area are required where applicable.